zhangsiyuan6514-coder/Toxic-Comment-Screening-System/README.md

-# MAME — Malicious Comment Screening
+# MAME — Malicious Assessment & Moderation Engine

 End-to-end screening for user-generated comments: **deterministic rules** for explainability, a **router** for traffic control, and a **TextCNN** for semantic risk scoring when rules do not decide.